kudobuilder/operators/repository/redis/docs/README.md

 `kubectl kudo install redis`

 It deploys a Redis Cluster composed of 6 instances.
-There are 3 masters and 1 replica per master:
+There are 3 masters and 1 replica per master.